 That said, I think Colmar is an ideal getaway for those in search of a retreat.
 Surrounded by beauty, surely, they could uplift their spirits in Colmar.
 The medieval charm of the Alsace Region in Colmar offers a fantastic throwback experience, allowing you to leave your worries behind.

 And yes – people seeking beauty: you’ll find something photo-worthy everywhere you look in the old town.
 It’s not just the half-timbered houses that are charming; there are also lovely fountains, courtyards, and canals to explore.

 Traveling shouldn’t only be about taking pictures, right?
 As travelers, we want to get something valuable out of our trip.
 Either it’s a memorable moment or a new discovery/learning.
 Well, Colmar has some to offer!
 The city has museums to let you discover their culture, romantic canals to give you a Venice-like experience, and more.

-I am sure that the main attraction in Colmar is its old town (or Vieux Colmar).
+The main attraction in Colmar is its old town (or Vieux Colmar).
 Charming and time-transporting, it’s definitely the primary reason to visit Colmar.
-That is especially if you want to experience some kind of “escape.”
-Like, escape from stressful work, bothersome and worrying things.
+I personally find Old Town Colmar as a place where we can escape our stressful work, tiresome worries, and other negative thoughts.

 - Colmar’s architectural heritage (See awe-inspiring and picture-perfect views in the city)

 - Colmar’s Little Venice (Make some unforgettable moments)

 - Historical museums in Colmar (Tap into fascinating Alsatian history, art, and culture)

 - Fun museums in Colmar (Let the whole family enjoy)

 - Light effects during the night in Colmar (Witness the spectacular medieval town turn futuristic)